For acquisition · serious inquiries

 Build pipeline

-Python build script that regenerates the site from JSON data — buyer can add or modify words, intents, and posts and rebuild in under 10 seconds.
+Python build script that regenerates the entire site from JSON data — buyer can add or modify words, intents, and posts and rebuild in under 10 seconds.

 Buyer documentation